apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Police officer who Tasered 95-year-old woman found guilty of manslaughter**
+**U.S. okays organ transplants between people with HIV, expanding donor pool**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/11/27/police-taser-kristian-white-clare-nowland/).
+You can read more about it [here](https://www.washingtonpost.com/health/2024/11/27/hiv-positive-organ-transplant/).

 ## Requirements
 - Python 3.8